News article

 That said, when you add everything up, including the heating or cooling systems, lighting and entertainment systems, they’ll require over 5kW of power to run – equal to around 10 miles per hour.

-Clearly, if you’re less fussed about winning every traffic light grand prix and make use of the vehicle’s regenerative braking system, your battery will reward you with more miles.
+Clearly, if you’re less fussed about winning every traffic light grand prix and make use of the electric vehicle’s regenerative braking system, your battery will reward you with more miles.

 How much does regenerative braking add to your range?

 One way to claim back some of that battery life is with regenerative braking.
-This works by recovering some of the kinetic energy lost as the car slows down and pumps it back into the cells, resulting in added range.
+This works by recovering some of the kinetic energy lost as the car slows down and pumps it back into the battery cells, resulting in added range.

 Now, you won’t be adding hundreds of miles and it’s dependent on driving style, terrain and route (regen braking is way better in stop-start city driving than on motorways) but it’s estimated that on average using regenerative braking can add around 20% in range.
 That means over a 100 miles journey, you’ll reclaim about 20 miles.

-How does speed impact EV range?
+How does highway speed drain EV battery?

-It goes without saying that the faster you drive, the more power you need – just the same as it is with petrol or diesel.
+It goes without saying that the faster you drive, the more battery power you need – just the same as it is with petrol or diesel.
 But what about if you make small adjustments to your speed?

 Data from GRIDSERVE shows that it increases exponentially so small changes at higher speeds are more important.
 For example, over an hour long journey, you’ll use 13% less energy driving at 60mph compared to 70mph – equal to roughly six miles of range per hour.